Background and Education

-Regularly playing for Northwestern University dances, Auracher's Orchestra also performed for a Northwestern play, Under the Trigonome Tree.
-Although of little significance as an event, the 1914 Syllabus, Northwestern's yearbook, not only documents Auracher's participation, but includes Auracher's photo, front row left.
+Regularly playing for Northwestern University dances, Auracher's Orchestra also performed for a Northwestern student play, Under the Trigonome Tree.
+Although this performance was of little significance, the 1914 Syllabus, Northwestern's yearbook, does more than document his participation.
+It includes Auracher's photo, front row left.

-By 1914, Auracher viewed his orchestra as a major part of his career, including a second entry for Auracher's Orchestra.
+By 1914, Auracher viewed his orchestra as a major part of his career and included a second entry in the Chicago directory for Auracher's Orchestra.
 Auracher was now musician and director.